How to Make a Chat App Like WhatsApp

 If you’re not sure about your abilities, find a professional UI/UX designer.

-# 6. Find a Way of Messages Exchange
+# 6. Find a Way to Messages Exchange

 If you want to know how to develop an app like WhatsApp, you need to understand the technologies of data transfer.
 Essentially, there are two of them, and each one is related to the client-server interaction: